Symmetry enhancement in RCFT: Tests: Massless RG flow from unitary minimal model

 Two possibilities appear due to the invariance of fusion relations under $\mcal L_{2,1}\leftrightarrow\mcal L_{4,1}$.
 In the $SU(2)_4$ language, the transformation is realized by the $\mbb Z_2$ outer automorphism acting on affine weights $[3;1]\leftrightarrow[1;3]$.} However, according to the paper, the rank five MTC has central charge $c=2$ mod 4.
 Assuming the unitarity, this means $c=2,6,10,\dots$.
 Thus, it cannot be smaller than $c_\text{UV}=\frac67$.
 One way out to remedy the problem is to enlarge the MTC $\mcal C$ to another MTC $\mcal D\supset\mcal C$ so that central charge can be smaller than in UV.
 How large should $\mcal D$ be?
 Unfortunately, we cannot answer this question\footnote{At least we checked there is no rank six MTC in the list \cite{rank6} enlarging $\mcal C$.
 We also checked none of the MTCs in partial classification \cite{rank9} up to $r=9$ satisfy the conditions.
 This suggests the IR theory would have $r\ge10$.} because higher rank MTCs have not been completely classified yet to the best of our knowledge.
 However, we believe the smallest possible MTC accommodating central charge $c=\frac45$ would have rank 10, i.e., the MTC describing tetracritical Ising model.
 After all, we know the IR theory is given by the tetracritical Ising model, and TDLs in UV and IR are matched as

 while the other five TDLs

 should be emergent.
 This result can be used in the opposite direction; as we mentioned in subsection \ref{general}, given the knowledge of IR theory, this result gives a conjecture on classification of MTCs.
-Namely, there would be no MTC satisfying three conditions simultaneously; (i) which has rank $5<r<10$; (ii) which accommodates central charge smaller than $c_\text{UV}=\frac67$; (iii) which enlarges the surviving MTC $\mcal C$.
+Namely, there would be no MTC satisfying three conditions simultaneously; (i) which has rank $5<r<10$; (ii) which accommodates central charge smaller than $c_\text{UV}=\frac67$; (iii) which enlarges the surviving MTC $\mcal C$. \item $m=7$: Hexacritical Ising model\\ In this case, the Kac indices are given by